-This article covers the top reasons why imprint, enclosure, open inner region, and closed inner region geometry operations fail.
+This article covers the top reasons why imprint, internal and external flow volume extraction CAD Mode operations fail.

 Common CAD Faults